nestauk/ds-cookiecutter/GUIDELINES.md

     dev <-- 123_originalThing <-- 423_differentThing <-- 578_anotherDifferentThing

 We can then merge the PR `123_originalThing` into `dev`, then `423_differentThing` into `dev` (after calling `git merge dev` on `423_differentThing`), etc until the chain is merged entirely.
 The nominated reviewer should review the entire chain, before the merge can go ahead.
 PRs should only be merged if all tests and a review has been signed off.

-It is on the reviewer to ensure that this style guide has been followed: there are no points for being lenient, but there [non-redeemable] points for being opinionated!
-We should all feel pressured into making sure that our code meets an acceptable standard.